Bbs1412/rag-with-gemma3/README.md

 > [!Note]
 > If you are using docker, make sure to do these changes in [`./docker/dev_*`](./docker/) files.

+## To test some sub-components:
+- This ensures that relative imports work correctly in the project.
+    ```bash
+    cd server
+    python -m llm_system.utils.loader
+    ```

 # 🚀 Future Work